Roelzz/A2A-Fabric-MCS-lab/README.md

 Custom terms: {CUSTOM_TERMINOLOGY}
 ```

-When using this meta-prompt, replace the variables:
+When using this meta-prompt, replace the variables manually in the prompt as per the values below **OR** paste these in the Test :
 - `{AGENT_OBJECTIVE}`: "E-commerce analytics agent for business intelligence"
 - `{USER_PERSONA}`: "Business analysts and sales teams"
 - `{RESPONSE_STYLE}`: "Clear summaries with data citations and trend analysis"